integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Tightening Timings
 * Make sure to run a memory test and benchmark after each change to ensure performance is improving.
-  * I would recommend to benchmark 3 to 5 times and average the results, as memory benchmarks can have a bit of variance.
+  * I would recommend to benchmark 3 to 5 times and averaging the results, as memory benchmarks can have a bit of variance.
   * Theoretical maximum bandwidth (MB/s) = `Transfers per clock * Actual Clock * Channel Count * Bus Width * Bit to Byte ratio`.
        * Transfers per clock refers to the number of data transfers that can occur in one full memory clock cycle.
 This occurs twice per cycle on DDR RAM, on the rising and falling clock edges.
        * Actual Clock is the real clock of the memory, simply measured in MHz.
 This is generally shown as the real memory frequency by programs such as CPU-Z.